-Free nursery education for 2, 3 and 4 year olds
+Free nursery education for two, three and four year olds

-Free Nursery Education, also known as Early Education and Childcare, is available for all 3 and 4 year olds and also 2 year olds who meet certain criteria.
+Free Nursery Education, also known as Early Education and Childcare, is available for all three and four year olds and also two year olds who meet certain criteria.

-More information for 3 and 4 year olds can be found on the webpage Early education and childcare for 3 and 4 year olds
+More information for three and four year olds can be found on the webpage Early education and childcare for three and four year olds

-To find out more about free places for 2 year olds, including whether your child may or may not be eligible, please read the information below and the following documents:
+To find out more about free places for two year olds, including whether your child may or may not be eligible, please read the information below and the following documents: